TGOlson/patchwork/README.md

 [Nested Patchwork](http://tgolson.com/patchwork/examples/nested_patchwork.html) - An example of placing Patchwork into a container to limit it's size.

 [Patch Size](http://tgolson.com/patchwork/examples/patch_size.html) - An example of setting the target patch size properties for the patchwork.
-NOTE: This example has a white border at the bottom in Chrome - possible bug fix needed.

 [Outlines](http://tgolson.com/patchwork/examples/outline.html) - An example of using the CSS ```outline``` property to add styling.
-NOTE: This example has a white border at the bottom in Chrome - possible bug fix needed.

 ## Patchwork is smart

 Patchwork is useful because it takes a lot of worry out of the developer's hands.
 First, it looks for the ```div``` element with ```id='patchwork'```, then it assesses the parent element to see if it's being put into a wrapper.
 Then it looks at the desired patch sizes, and runs a calculation based on the current screen size to come up with patch sizes that will fill the entire screen with no remainder, while staying close to the desired size.

+When finding ideal pixel sizes, Patchwork also does you another solid and handles decimal pixels with ease.
+Each browser renders decimal pixels differently, so to avoid this problem Patchwork checks for any close factors to the desired patch layout that would result in an integer pixel size.
+If non exists (most likely the window height is a prime number), then the patch sizes are rounded up.

-Oh ya, and it refreshes the calculations on screen resize.
+It also refreshes the calculations on screen resize.
 So what was once a 6 x 3 grid may change to a 3 x 3 grid if the browser if scaled or zoomed.

 **Parent Elements**